 We’ve done the research so that you don’t have to.

-- What is a Capital on Tap Business Credit Card?
+- What is a Capital on Tap Credit Card?

 - Capital on Tap Competitor Overview

-Now, learn everything you need to know about the Capital on Tap business credit card so you can decide if it’s right for you.
+Now, learn everything you need to decide if the offer is right for you.

-What is a Capital on Tap Business Credit Card?
+What is a Capital on Tap Credit Card?

-A Capital on Tap business credit card is a line of credit geared for small businesses.
-In the US, They offer lines of credit from $5K to $50K and up to 2% unlimited cashback on all spending.
+A Capital on Tap business credit card is a line of credit geared toward small businesses.
+In the US, They offer lines of credit up to $50K with 1.5% unlimited cashback on all spending.
 They boast that you can apply for a line of credit in as little as two minutes and get approved within 48 hours.

 Before you think about applying, why would you want to?
 Capital on Tap has features and benefits that, when compared to other offers, will help you make a decision about whether or not this is the right card for you.

-- Unlimited Cashback – 1-2% cashback on all spending can be redeemed instantly to help repay your card balance
+- Instant Rewards Redemption– Cashback redeemed instantly to help repay your card balance

-- Competitive Credit Limits – Credit lines from $1K to $50K
+- Competitive Credit Limits – Credit lines as high as $50K

 - Fee-Free – No foreign transaction fees or ATM charges

-- Employee Cards – Up to 20 supplementary cards for employee spending
+- Free Employee Cards – Unlimited, free cards for employee spending

 - Spend Management – Budgeting tools to monitor employee spending